anmolshres/all-international-government-website-scrapers/README.md

 # COVID-19 Updates Scraper (International)
-This web scraper uses [Scrapy](https://scrapy.org/) with Python to scrape all updates posted in select government websites regarding COVID-19
+This web scraper uses [Scrapy](https://scrapy.org/) with Python to scrape all updates posted in select government websites regarding COVID-19 ([selenium](https://selenium-python.readthedocs.io/) was used to scrape links to New Zealand's website)

 This scraper uses scrapy,[CLD-2](https://pypi.org/project/cld2-cffi/), [dateparser](https://pypi.org/project/dateparser/), and [html2text](https://pypi.org/project/html2text/) as dependencies.
 I am also using Python3 to create a [virtual environment](https://docs.python.org/3/library/venv.html#venv-def) to create an isoalted environment to run the scraper on.

 ## Steps before running scraper:
 - Create a virtualenv and run it.
 (This is slightly different for [Windows](https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/) vs [Linux/Mac](https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv))
-- Run `pip install scrapy`,`pip install cld2-cffi`, `pip install dateparser`, and `pip install html2text` from the virtualenv to install all the dependencies
+- Run `pip install -r requirements.txt` from the inside the directory containing `requirements.txt` file while virtualenv is running to install all the dependencies
 ## Running the Scraper on Windows
 While inside the virtualenv `cd` into the directory that contains `powershell_script.ps1` and run `.\powershell_script.ps1` while passing allowed arguments, from powershell terminal to run the script.
 For example, running `.\powershell_script.ps1 cdc` will fetch covid-19 related posts from the CDC website.
 The list of allowed options can be found in the bottom of this document.
 ## Running the Scraper on Mac/Linux